 Before you initiate a bull put spread, it’s important to know what to look for.
 Here’s some helpful guidance:

-- Underlying asset—First, you need to identify an underlying stock, index, or other asset that you believe will rise moderately or will remain unchanged over a specific period of time.
+- Underlying asset: First, you need to identify an underlying stock, index, or other asset that you believe will rise moderately or will remain unchanged over a specific period of time.

-- Expiration date—Look at the option chain (the listing of put and call options, which shows strike prices, option premium, expiration date, etc.) for your chosen security, and choose an expiration date that matches your expected time frame.
-In certain circumstances, it may be advantageous to having a shorter time frame for a strategy like a bull put spread.
+- Expiration date: Look at the option chain (the listing of put and call options, which shows strike prices, option premium, expiration date, etc.) for your chosen security, and choose an expiration date that matches your expected time frame.
+In certain circumstances, it may be advantageous to have a shorter time frame for a strategy like a bull put spread.
 This will most likely reduce the amount of premium (the price of the option) that you take in, but also reduces the possibility of an unforeseen event affecting the outcome of your trade.
 Make the appropriate selection based on your risk tolerances and investment expectations.

-- Strike price—Next, assess the various strike prices of the option you choose.
+- Strike price: Next, assess the various strike prices of the option you choose.
 For example, you might select strike prices with at least a 5-point difference (i.e., buy the 30 put and sell the 35, or buy the 80 put and sell the 85).
 Choose strike prices that match your forecast for the underlying security and that may thus allow you to earn the maximum profit potential.

-- Volatility—This is an important consideration.
+- Volatility: This is an important consideration.
 Think about whether you would prefer to initiate the bull put spread when volatility is relatively high (likely increasing both the amount of premium taken in and the risk associated with the trade) or when volatility is low (possibly reducing the premium taken in and the risk associated with the trade).

-Another set of tools at your disposal when trading options are greeks (i.e., delta, gamma, theta, vega, and rho).1 Using greeks can help you forecast how changes in price, time, and volatility can affect the value of your spreads.
+A valuable set of tools at your disposal when trading options are greeks (i.e., delta, gamma, theta, vega, and rho).1 Using greeks can help you forecast how changes in price, time, and volatility can affect the value of your spreads.

 Once your position is initiated, you should monitor it closely.
 Action may have to be taken before the contracts expire.
 The goal is to have both legs (each side of the spread, the buy side and the sell side) expire worthless to earn the maximum profit potential.

-Bull put trade, in action
+Bull put trade in action

 Trading options with Fidelity.